Should You Shower Before Or After An Infrared Sauna Session? (Important)

 Other Things That Can Be Beneficial After An Infrared Sauna Session

 - Drinking plenty of water: You can lose as much as a pint of water in only twenty minutes in a sauna, so be sure to replenish what you lose.
 The health of your liver and kidneys depends on how well hydrated you are.
 If you use a sauna, it's important to rehydrate by drinking plenty of water afterward.
-Fruit juice, vitamin-fortified sports drink, or plain water are all excellent options for drinking after a sauna session.

 - Taking a nap: It is wonderful to take a nap to refresh your body and de-stress it.
+Power naps are popular among successful entrepreneurs and other busy people.

 - Sleeping at night: Going to the sauna before bed is the first step to making the most of your sauna time for sleep therapy.
 If possible, go to bed at least 25 minutes after the sauna session.
 As your core temperature rises, you'll feel a calming effect on your muscles and be more likely to fall asleep faster.